Demi-urge/menace_sandbox/docs/foresight_tracker.md

 ## Predicting ROI collapse

-The helper :func:`predict_roi_collapse` examines recent ROI and ``scenario_degradation`` values to forecast when a workflow's trajectory falls below zero.
-It adjusts the projection curve using the expected entropy reference from :func:`get_entropy_template_curve`.
+The helper :func:`predict_roi_collapse` analyses recent ``roi_delta`` history to compute a slope via :func:`get_trend_curve`.
+Cycle‑to‑cycle volatility is calculated as the standard deviation of ROI changes.
+Recorded ``scenario_degradation`` is compared against the expected entropy baseline from :func:`get_entropy_template_curve`, and both entropy deviation and volatility reduce the projected slope before extrapolating it a few cycles into the future.
+The routine then estimates when the trajectory falls below zero.

 ### Risk categories